cdn-specs/control-header/draft-cdn-control-header.md

 * no-cache
 * private

-Gateway caches that used CDN-Cache-Control MAY forward this header so that downstream gateway caches can use it as well.
+CDN caches that used CDN-Cache-Control MAY forward this header so that downstream CDN caches can use it as well.
 However, doing so exposes its value to all downstream clients, which might be undesirable.
-As a result, gateways that process this header field MAY remove it (for example, when configured to do so because it is known not to be used downstream).
+As a result, CDN caches that process this header field MAY remove it (for example, when configured to do so because it is known not to be used downstream).

-A proxy that does not implement caching MUST pass the CDN-Cache-Control header through.

-A gatway cache that does not use CDN-Cache-Control MUST pass the CDN-Cache-Control header through.
+A CDN cache that does not use CDN-Cache-Control MUST pass the CDN-Cache-Control header through.

 Private caches SHOULD ignore the CDN-Cache-Control header field.

 ## Examples

-For example, the following header fields would instruct a gateway cache to consider the response fresh for 600 seconds, other shared caches for 120 seconds and any remaining caches for 60 seconds:
+For example, the following header fields would instruct a CDN cache to consider the response fresh for 600 seconds, other shared caches for 120 seconds and any remaining caches for 60 seconds:

 ~~~ example
 Cache-Control: max-age=60, s-maxage=120
 CDN-Cache-Control: 600
 ~~~

-These header fields would instruct a gateway cache to consider the response fresh for 600 seconds, while all other caches would be prevented from storing it:
+These header fields would instruct a CDN cache to consider the response fresh for 600 seconds, while all other caches would be prevented from storing it:

 ~~~ example
 Cache-Control: no-store